Fort Crawford: Slavery at Fort Crawford

+In at least two instances, enslaved people were taken from Fort Snelling to Fort Crawford with their owners.
+In the early 1830s a woman named Rachel was enslaved to Lieutenant Thomas Stockton.
+She was enslaved by him from 1830 to 1831 at Fort Snelling, and they moved to Fort Crawford until 1834.
+After Rachel was sold with her son in St. Louis, she sued, claiming she had been illegally enslaved in the Minnesota Territory.
+She won her case in front of the Missouri Supreme Court in 1836.
+In 1836, James Thompson, who was enslaved by military officer William Day, was brought to Fort Crawford.
+There, he met missionary Alfred Brunson who raised money to purchase his freedom, in order to employ Thompson as an interpreter with the Dakota.

 Fort Crawford Museum

 Except during the American Civil War, when the fort was used as both a recruitment center and hospital for Union soldiers, Fort Crawford was left unoccupied between 1856 and 1933.
 In 1933, the Daughters of the American Revolution began work on reconstructing a portion of the fort's hospital, while clearing away the remaining parts of the dilapidated fort to allow for other development.

 In the 1960s, the reconstructed fort hospital was transformed into a museum of medical history called the Fort Crawford Museum of Medical Progress.
 The museum featured exhibits on the experiments by Dr. Beaumont and other medical innovations.
 It was operated by the Wisconsin Medical Society until 1995.
 In 1996, the museum was donated to the Prairie du Chien Historical Society.
 It was converted into a museum of local history, called the Prairie du Chien Museum at Fort Crawford.
 While the fort's hospital, which is registered as a National Historic Landmark, still houses exhibits related to Dr. Beaumont and medical history, adjacent buildings are now filled with exhibits on other aspects of Prairie du Chien history.